 Telephone: 01422 843 629 (UK): 44 1422 843 629 (from outside the UK)

-We provide coaching and counselling services for adults aged 18 years and above.
+We provide highly effective and highly rated coaching and counselling and psychotherapy services for adults aged 18 years and above.
 We do not offer any services to children, nor to anyone below the age of eighteen years.
-But we do not publish anything that could be harmful to the interests and needs of children.
+Neither do we publish anything that could be harmful to the interests and needs of children.